Last updated on June 4th, 2021 at 08:42 am

-- Overall, we rate UN Watch Right Biased based on information and political positions that favor the right and Mixed for factual reporting due to the use of some poor sources and a failed fact check.
+- Overall, we rate UN Watch Right Biased based on information and political positions that favor the right and Mostly Factual due to the use of poor sources that have failed fact checks.

-Launched in 1993, UN Watch is a non-governmental organization based in Geneva, Switzerland that monitors the performance of the United Nations and its adherence to its charter.
-UN Watch is chaired by Ambassador Alfred H. Moses, former U.S. Ambassador to Romania, and Hillel Neuer is the Executive Director
+Launched in 1993, UN Watch is a non-governmental organization based in Geneva, Switzerland, that monitors the performance of the United Nations and its adherence to its charter.
+Ambassador Alfred H. Moses serves as Chair for Un Watch, and Hillel Neuer is the Executive Director.

 Funded by / Ownership

 According to Sourcewatch, the UN Watch lobby is for the removal of UN personnel who are considered critical of Israel: “US calls for resignation of UN’s Richard Falk Special rapporteur for Palestinian territories said NGO UN Watch should be investigated to ensure it’s not controlled by Israel” Further, according to Sourcewatch, UN Watch also is funded by the American Jewish Committee since 2001.